Adpositional phrase: Representation

 Like with all other types of phrases, theories of syntax render the syntactic structure of adpositional phrases using trees.
 The trees that follow represent adpositional phrases according to two modern conventions for rendering sentence structure, first in terms of the constituency relation of phrase structure grammars and then in terms of the dependency relation of dependency grammars.
 The following labels are used on the nodes in the trees: Adv = adverb, N = nominal (noun or pronoun), P = preposition/postposition, and PP = pre/postpositional phrase:

 These phrases are identified as prepositional phrases by the placement of PP at the top of the constituency trees and of P at the top of the dependency trees.
 English also has a number of two-part prepositional phrases, i.e. phrases that can be viewed as containing two prepositions, e.g.

 Assuming that ago in English is indeed a postposition as suggested above, a typical ago-phrase would receive the following structural analyses:

 The analysis of circumpositional phrases is not so clear, since it is not obvious which of the two adpositions should be viewed as the head of the phrase.
 However, the following analyses are more in line with the fact that English is primarily a head-initial language:

 Distribution

 The distribution of prepositional phrases in English can be characterized in terms of heads and dependents.
 Prepositional phrases typically appear as postdependents of nouns, adjectives, and finite and non-finite verbs, although they can also appear as predependents of finite verbs, for instance when they initiate clauses.
 For ease of presentation, just dependency trees are now employed to illustrate these points.
 The following trees show prepositional phrases as postdependents of nouns and adjectives:

 And the following trees show prepositional phrases as postdependents of non-finite verbs and as predependents of finite verbs:

-Attempts to position a prepositional phrase in front of its head noun, adjective, or non-finite verb are bad, e.g.
+Attempts to position a prepositional phrase in front of its head noun, adjective, or non-finite verb create an incorrectly formatted sentence, e.g.